tanaytambe03/Diabetes_Prediction_System_using_ML/README.md

 Here are the steps to create a diabetes prediction system using ML with Streamlit:-

 A) Collect the dataset: You will need a diabetes dataset to train your model.
 You can use publicly available datasets such as the Pima Indians Diabetes Dataset.

 B) Data preprocessing: Perform data cleaning, handling missing values, and handling categorical variables.

 C) Feature selection: Select the most important features that affect diabetes.

 D) Splitting the dataset: Split the dataset into training and testing data.

 E) Building the model: Use any classification algorithm like logistic regression, SVM, or random forest to build the model.

 F) Training the model: Train the model on the training dataset.

 G) Evaluating the model: Evaluate the model on the testing dataset.

 H) Saving the model: Save the model using the pickle library.

 I) Creating the UI: Use Streamlit to create a simple web application.

 Need Help: tanaytambe03@gmail.com
-Cup of Coffee for me:
+Cup of Coffee for me-mail me first